kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 ### Temperature results

 Temperature was not a useful differentiator in this experiment.
 Across the measurements, it stayed approximately within **20.3--21.7 °C**, giving a spread of less than **1.5 °C**.
-There was no clear material-to-material temperature difference.
-The main headspace differences were therefore humidity and CO2, not temperature.
+There was no clear temperature differences.

-This is useful because it means the humidity and CO2 differences are unlikely to be explained simply by one bag being much warmer than the others.
-Instead, they are more likely related to moisture and gas retention behaviour.

 ### Interpretation

 This experiment changed how I interpreted the material problem.
 A material that is chemically stable is not automatically suitable for drying.
-If the bag traps water vapour and CO2, it can create the damp, stagnant conditions that SOLARSAFE is trying to avoid.
+If the bag traps water vapour and CO2, it can create the damp conditions that SOLARSAFE is trying to avoid.

 The main design conclusion is:

-> **Bag material alone does not solve drying; ventilation does.**

-All three polymers built a humid, CO2-rich microclimate when sealed.
-PP and Nylon appeared more airtight and therefore trapped moisture and gas more strongly.
-PVC had the lowest peak humidity and slower CO2 accumulation, which supports keeping it as the lead material for the current prototype direction.
-However, even PVC still reached high humidity, so it should not be used as a fully sealed drying bag without an engineered moisture-escape path.

-This is why the final material recommendation should be read together with a design recommendation.
-PVC is the best current candidate among the tested materials, but the bag should include vents, a breathable section, controlled opening, or a solar-driven airflow/chimney effect.
-Without this, any plastic bag risks acting more like an incubation chamber than a dryer.
+> **PVC is the material that best deals with humidity.**

 ### Limitations

 The main limitation was that the CO2 sensor saturated at **9999 ppm**, so the true maximum concentration could not be measured.
 The sealing method also relied on tape, which may not represent a manufactured drying bag.
 In addition, each bag contained only two maize cobs, so more replicates would be needed before drawing a strong material conclusion.
-The Day 3 opening was useful as a ventilation check, but it also means the later readings should be interpreted as post-intervention values rather than purely sealed-bag behaviour.

 Another limitation is that the current figures use summary values rather than full time-series data.
 The repository should therefore include the raw Day 0--Day 4 readings so future teams can replot the curves and calculate rates of humidity and CO2 build-up.